 - Shrink the blood vessels through laser treatment

 Lasers can be the most effective acne scar treatment for stubborn scarring.
-While no acne scar treatment will never remove the scarring completely a laser treatment can help improve the appearance of skin and is suitable for mild to moderate acne scarring.
+While no acne scar treatment will ever remove the scarring completely, a laser treatment can help improve the appearance of skin.
+This treatment is most suited for mild/moderate scarring from acne.

 The ablative laser treatment can help improve acne scars by removing small areas of skin around the scars in order to produce a new and healthier area of skin.

 The most common type of acne scars include:

 - Ice pick scars – when the scar is bumpy in texture